-7.20 When testing a reporting entity's compliance with FFMIA, the auditor should refer to Circular A-123, Appendix D, Compliance with the Federal Financial Management Improvement Act of 1996.
+7.20 When testing a reporting entity's compliance with FFMIA, the auditor should refer to OMB Circular A-123, Appendix D, Management of Financial Management Systems - Risk and Compliance.
 (See Circulars | The White House).

 Section 803(b) of FFMIA requires the auditor to report whether the reporting entity's financial management systems comply substantially with Section 803(a), which has three requirements.
 If the auditor's tests disclosed no instances in which the reporting entity's systems did not comply substantially with all three Section 803(a) requirements, a single statement to this effect is sufficient.
 Where tests disclose that the reporting entity's systems did not comply substantially with one or more of the three Section 803(a) requirements, the auditor's mandatory report on compliance, (or an accompanying schedule that is referenced in the compliance report) should disclose which of the three Section 803(a) requirements for which the reporting entity's systems did not substantially comply and group findings together based on the requirement they relate to (i.e., Federal financial management systems requirements, applicable Federal accounting standards, or application of the USSGL at the transaction level) and, as required by FFMIA: